 Achieving good coverage and levelling is the challenge when working with a brush.
 As with everything, there are paint brushes of a very wide variety and quality.
 So, choosing the right brushes to use is key.
 All professional painters know how to use, clean and maintain their brushes.
 They’re like chefs who carry their knives with them.
 Below is a photo of some of my high quality brushes.

 The key question is what bristle should be matched with which paint.
 Generally, oil based paint is used when painting cabinets by brush.
-The baseline brush goes by the name “chinese bristle” (whatever that means).
-It is a white colored bristle and is commonly sold in most paint stores.
+The baseline brush is a white colored bristle and is commonly sold in most paint stores.
 It’s often called a “varnish” brush.
 More elegant finishes are achieved by using boar or sable bristle brushes.
-These would more typically be used for fine finishes
+These would more typically be used for fine finishes.

 Pros & Cons of Spray Painting Cabinets

 Most people agree that a sprayed on finish provides the highest quality result, and the lowest cost, on cabinets and fine woodwork.
 The spraying process allows for application of a primer and multiple, thin, finish coats of high quality materials which can be mixed all colors and alkyd or lacquer.
-The hardness of the finish is unsurpassed by other methods.
+The hardness of the finish is unsurpassed by other methods – spray painted cabinets produce a beautiful, factory-finished look.

 Spraying is certainly not a panacea, though.
 And, the old adage especially applies here: the “right” tools and materials in the “wrong” hands will always result in a bad job.
 A great deal can go wrong, very quickly, when paint spray machines are involved inside of a home.